chillinflute/ChrisxSam-Planner/Dissertation ideas — Sam.md

 # Ludo
-- A study of ways in which video games have been adapted into film/tv ()
+- A study of how video games and their music have been adapted into film/tv
+	- case studies of Arcane, Castlevania,